JohannesBorgqvist/transforming_data_with_symmetries/README.md

-# transforming_data_with_symmetries
+# Transforming data with symmetries
+*Written by*: Johannes Borgqvist,<br>
+*Date:* 2022-09-15,<br>

-This repositry investigate the effect that symmetries have on time series data
+In this project we analyse the effect that symmetries have on experimental time series data.